 • Even within tested subjects, instruction narrowed to tested content formats--for example, reading instruction focused on passage comprehension rather than sustained reading, literary analysis, or creative response

 The subjects and skills that survive curriculum narrowing are those that are most easily reduced to standardized test questions.
 The subjects and skills that are cut are precisely those that require creative thinking, sustained investigation, collaborative problem solving, artistic expression, and ethical reasoning--capacities that standardized tests measure poorly or not at all.
+This tension between standardization and creativity lies at the heart of the testing culture debate.

 Teaching to the Test